felix-gradr/LLM-test/goal.md

  - Workers (o4-mini)
  - More agents can be created in the future, but that should be figured out by the planning agent.
 You will have to write relatively extensive prompts for these (Perhaps a prompting agent would be useful down the line!)
+- 2. The project still needs more protection.
+The goal is, if more advanced modules fail, we should fall back to really simple methods such that the program never crashes entirely.
+That way, we can save the error logs of the more advanced failure, and the simpler tools can hopefully repair them without human intervention.

 Future tasks: (Do not focus on yet)
-- 2. Clean up and refactor the repository.
+- 3. Clean up and refactor the repository.
 Reduce average file size for faster and easier writes.
-- 3. Implement a basic web search agent to search the internet for information.
+- 4. Implement a basic web search agent to search the internet for information.
-- 4. Keep a log of total model costs
+- 5. Keep a log of total model costs

 ### What Can you change
 This repository is you, see it as your brain.